 Medical Lab Electronic Health Records (EHR) software can also be incorporated with billing and patient portal web and mobile applications.

 When looking for an EMR/EHR software, one must learn about the different features and functionalities of the software.
 There are some key features that experts at EMRFinder advise that you should look for before choosing a Medical Lab EMR, which are as follows:

 Medical Lab software should have data searching capabilities.
-This saves a lot of time when searching for patient test results and checking availability of certain items including test tubes, chemicals, syringes, etc.
+This saves a lot of time when searching for patient test results and checking the availability of certain items including test tubes, chemicals, syringes, etc.

-Medical Lab EMR Software should data storing capabilities.
+Medical Lab EMR Software should have data storing capabilities.
 This securely stores data related to all aspects of the medical lab, eliminating the need for physical filing systems and reducing the chance of losing test reports.